alexandlazaris/playwright-e2e-ts/README.md

 ## Running

 1. `yarn install`
-2. now you're ready to run tests
+2. follow up with a run command from below

 ### Run examples

-- `yarn playwright test --project=chromium --headed`
+- `yarn playwright test` > run everything headless
-- `yarn playwright test`
+- `yarn playwright test --project=chromium --headed`  > run only 1 project with UI
-- `yarn playwright test --ui`
+- `yarn playwright test --update-snapshots` > run everything headless & update snapshot baseline images

 > [!CAUTION]
 > I've found playwright's UI trace viewer feature to be of poor quality.
 I see certain test steps are excluded from logging and it's unclear how to resolve that in the UI itself.